AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/request-course.rst

        your notebooks.
 This is easy for hub use, but makes it harder to copy the notebooks out of the hub to use on your own computers.
 This is something we are working on.

+Also tell us if you want to join the :ref:`jupyterhub-courses group
+<jupyterhub-courses-repo>` to share knowledge about making notebooks
+for teaching.